edmz/fuego/README.md

 I got the inspiration to this while seeing an animated gif at a talk at ElixirConf.
 Also, as an exercise because I didnt know how to model a two dimensional array in Elixir.

-I added a test to the fire calculation so that anyone can try to calculate the canvas average, since my method of doing this doesnt look elegant at all.
+I added a test to the fire calculation so that anyone can try to calculate the average, since my method of doing this doesnt look elegant at all.
 Functional maybe, but elegant, I dont think so.

-If you are interested in this, just reimplement the Canvas.average/4 function and run the tests.
+If you are interested in implementing another solution to the average of the two dimentional array, just reimplement the Canvas.average/3 function and run the tests.

 Please make any comments regarding any part of this code.